mybuddymichael/linter-elm-make/README.md

 ## Configuration

 ### Lint On The Fly
 By default, linting is only done after saving the file.
-If you want to lint while typing, check the `Lint On The Fly` option in the package settings.
+If you want to lint while typing, turn on the `Lint On The Fly` option in the package settings.
 Also make sure that the `Lint As You Type` option is enabled in the [linter](https://github.com/atom-community/linter) package settings.

 ### Always Compile Main
-To always compile `Main.elm` files in source directories instead of the active file, check the `Always Compile Main` option.
+To always compile `Main.elm` files in source directories instead of compiling the active file, turn on the `Always Compile Main` option.
 Take note that if this is enabled, modules unreachable from the main modules will not be linted.

 ### Report Warnings
 Enable this to show `elm-make` warnings.